bolilla/id_vision/src/01-01-Introduction.md

-# Digital Identity in banking.
-A personal vision
+# Digital Identity in banking: a personal vision

-This document contains my own personal vision about digital identities, its management, its value and its use in a banking environment.
+My name is Borja Roux and this document contains my own personal vision about digital identities, its management, its value and its use in a banking environment.

-It tries to depict a context that may seem oniric and unrealistic, but what good may there be in a vision close to reality?
+It shows a situation that may be far away from current status for most companies at the moment, and that is one of the purposes of this work.

+Why would anyone write (or read) a vision that is close to current reality?

 ## Executive summary